DesuDes/string-format/README.md

 ## Usage

-Provide a string literal with one or more placeholders, and a data as its reference to interpolate the formatted string.
+Provide a string literal with one or more placeholders, and a data as its reference to interpolate a formatted string.

 ***formatString( stringTemplate : string, object : Object, opts ? : any );***